Skip to content

 Username Hydrolix user account with read privileges. username@domain.tld

-Password The user account's password. sekret
+Password The user account's password. password

 Create a connection in Tableau⚓︎